 Protect Tesuque, New Mexico

-Bishop’s Lodge and Auberge Resorts and the landowner, Juniper Capital are seeking approval from the state of New Mexico for a waste disposal plan that dumps partially-treated sewage adjacent to the Little Tesuque Creek.
-This plan threatens the water supply of our community and entire Tesuque region.
-It is also in direct violation of the laws that were created specifically to protect the aquifers of New Mexico.
+Bishop’s Lodge and Auberge Resorts along with their landowner, Juniper Capital, are seeking approval from the state of New Mexico for an unlawful waste disposal plan that dumps partially-treated sewage from 80+ homes and the resort itself into an undersized leach field that is dangerously close to the Little Tesuque Creek and the aquifer.
+This plan poses a serious threat to the water supply of our community and the entire Tesuque region.
+It is also in direct violation of the laws specifically created to protect the aquifers of New Mexico.
 This is why Protect Tesuque sprung up as a grassroots movement fully committed to ensuring clean water for our community.

-While our long-term focus is on ensuring state and county government enforcement of water protection laws well into the future, our immediate goal is to ensure defeat of Bishop’s Lodge and Auberge Resort’s unlawful permit through a New Mexico Environmental Department (NMED) hearing process scheduled for May 19, 2025.
+While our long-term focus is on ensuring that State and County governments enforce water protection laws well into the future, our immediate goal is to ensure defeat of Bishop’s Lodge and Auberge Resort’s disposal permit through a New Mexico Environmental Department (NMED) hearing process scheduled for May 19, 2025.
+Meanwhile, Protect Tesuque filed an emergency Writ of Mandamus to the New Mexico Supreme Court because NMED is refusing to apply existing protective laws to Bishops Lodge Resort and other large polluters.
+We need your help.

-Stop Bishop’s Lodge and Auberge Resorts and the Bishop’s Lodge Hills and Villas from from dumping partially treated sewage into or near Little Tesuque Creek.
+Stop Bishop’s Lodge, Auberge Resorts and the Bishop’s Lodge Hills and Villas from contaminating our drinking water.

-Ensure immediate adoption of an environmentally sound solution for disposal of the sewage generated by Bishop’s Lodge Resort and the Bishop’s Lodge Hills and Villas.
+Ensure immediate adoption of an environmentally sound solution for disposal of the sewage generated by the Resort and the Hills and Villas.

 Secure prompt adoption and enforcement by County and State governments of suitable sewage and waste disposal regulations to protect the quality and viability of Tesuque Basin’s drinking water, acequias and ecosystem.